Nick2191/Shelf-Notes-A-Book-Note-Database-Project/README.md

---Shelf-Notes!--
+--Shelf-Notes--

-This app is a capstone project I completed for Angela Yu's Full-Stack 2024 WebDev course.
-The goal was to make an application to Create, Read, Update, and Delete book note entries from a database.
-This app does just that and adds a fun way to view/edit the notes added to the application.
+Shelf-Notes is a capstone project I completed as part of Angela Yu's Full-Stack 2024 Web Development course.
+The goal of this project was to create a full-stack application that allows users to Create, Read, Update, and Delete book note entries stored in a PostgreSQL database.
+This application provides a fun and interactive way to manage and edit your personal book notes.

---Shelf-Notes App Setup----

-Before you can use the app you will need to create an PostgreSQL database and table with the following columns, (isbn, title, author, summary, notes, rating, date_read).
-Please use the queries.sql file for the exact SET DateStyle and CREATE TABLE commands used in set up.
-You can also see the sample Book Note INSERT INTO command if you wish to start with that.

-Next you will need to import your environment variables into a .env file you create.
-Environment variables include Port #, Database username, host, database name, database password, database port, and database table name.
+--Features--
+Add, edit, and delete book notes with ease.
+Rate books using an interactive 5-star rating system.
+Sort and filter books by rating, recency, or title.
+Dark mode toggle for a better user experience.
+Responsive design using Bootstrap 5 for seamless use across devices.

+--Setup Instructions--
+Follow these steps to set up and run the Shelf-Notes application:

+1. Database Setup
+Create a PostgreSQL database with the following columns: isbn, title, author, summary, notes, rating, date_read.
+Use the provided queries.sql file for the exact SET DateStyle and CREATE TABLE commands.
+Optionally, use the sample INSERT INTO command in the queries.sql file to populate the database with initial data.

+2. Environment Variables
+Create a .env file in the root directory of the project.
+Add the following environment variables:
+PORT: The port number for the server.
+DB_USER: Your PostgreSQL username.
+DB_HOST: The host of your PostgreSQL database.
+DB_NAME: The name of your PostgreSQL database.
+DB_PASSWORD: Your PostgreSQL password.
+DB_PORT: The port number for your PostgreSQL database.
+DB_TABLE: The name of the table used for storing book notes.
 Use the included .env.example file as a guide.

+3. Install Dependencies
-As always the first thing you should do when working on a new project is run "npm i" in your terminal to install the following packages, express, body-parser, pg, dotenv, and axios.
+Run the following command in your terminal to install the required packages:
+Required packages include:
+express
+body-parser
+pg
+dotenv
+axios

+4. Styling
-The styling of this project uses Bootstrap and some minimal custom css for animations and such.
-To update color palette use the custom.scss file to update colors.
-Use custom.css to add any custom stylings you wish.
+The project uses Bootstrap 5 for styling, along with custom CSS for animations and additional styles.
+To update the color palette, modify the custom.scss file.
+Add any additional custom styles to the custom.css file.

+5. JavaScript
-client.js is used for custom JavaScript to enable the search bar and dark mode.
-Additional client-side JS should be added there.
+The client.js file contains custom JavaScript for features like the search bar and dark mode toggle.
+Add any additional client-side JavaScript functionality to this file.

+6. Compile SCSS
+If you make changes to the SCSS files, run the following command to compile them into CSS:
-If making changes using Bootstrap classes please run the custom script "npm run sass" which is defined in package.json.
-This will compile the Bootstrap scss to your style.css file.
+This will compile the SCSS into the style.css file.

-To run the application open a terminal and run the following command, "node app.js"

-Enjoy, welcome to feedback and suggestions.
+7. Run the Application
+Start the server by running the following command:
+Open your browser and navigate to http://localhost:<PORT> (replace <PORT> with the value in your .env file).
+Feedback and Suggestions
+Feel free to provide feedback or suggestions for improving the application.
+Contributions are welcome!